Iceland's massive pony party is a wild ride

 (CNN) — "It looks like the weather tomorrow will be good for us," says Þórdís Anna Gylfadóttir as she studies the pink-hued sky.
 "When it's a nice day, we have more people coming to the valley."

 The Hjaltadalur valley is quiet, with little to indicate that hundreds of horses, and thousands of people, will travel to this remote spot in the northern Skagafjörður region the following day to witness the biggest horse-herding event in Iceland's calendar -- the Laufskálarétt pony party.
-And in Iceland, horse-herding is a big deal; the country has around 900,000 horses, one animal to every three people.
+And in Iceland, horse-herding is a big deal; the country has around 90,000 horses.

 Iceland is fiercely protective of its horses, which are known across the world for their mild temperament, thick manes and hardiness.